The Cape Parrot was once the nominate of the species Poicephalus robustus. It is now considered to be a separate species.

 Call:

 Loud, very vocal, including five distinct calls described as tzu-weee, zu-wee, zz-keek and a nasal zeek.
-Piercing series of screeches emitted in flight.
+Piercing series of screeches given in flight.
 Softer sounds of contentment while at rest.
 Voice similar to Meyer’s Parrot but more grating.
 Captive birds mimic human and other sounds.

 Content Sources: